-- (1) The governing body of the general hospital shall be responsible for the overall operation and management of the psychiatric inpatient unit, and may discharge any responsibilities hereinafter stated through any body of delegates which is approved by the commissioner. - (2) The governing body shall establish and maintain \underline{a} current $[\underline{a}]$ plan of organization for the unit which clearly indicates lines of accountability, the nature of professional responsibility to be exercised according thereto, and the professional qualifications required. - (3) The governing body shall develop and revise, as necessary, written policies for the quantity, quality, scope, goals, objectives and evaluation of all programs, policies for the accomplishment of stated purposes, and personnel policies.
+- (1) The governing body shall be responsible for the overall operation and management of the hospital. - (2) The governing body shall establish and maintain \underline{a} current $[\underline{a}]$ plan of organization for the hospital which clearly indicates lines of accountability, the nature of professional responsibility to be exercised according thereto, and the professional qualifications required. - (3) The governing body shall develop, and revise as necessary, written policies for the quantity, quality, scope, goals, objectives and evaluation of all programs, policies for the accomplishment of stated purposes, and personnel policies.
 Personnel policies shall prohibit discrimination on the basis of race or ethnicity, religion, color, creed, disability, sex, marital status, age, national origin, gender identity or sexual orientation.
-Such policies shall include but not be limited to: - (i) policies governing affirmative action that are consistent with the affirmative action and equal employment opportunity obligations imposed by title VII of the Civil Rights Act, Federal Executive Order 11246, the Rehabilitation Act of 1973, section 504, as amended, and the Vietnam Era Veteran's Readjustment Act; - (ii) [P]personnel policies and procedures shall provide for verification of employment history, personal references, work record and qualifications.
-Such policies shall also provide for securing a signed sworn statement whether, to the best of [his/her] their knowledge, the applicant has ever been convicted of a crime in this State or any other jurisdiction;[.] - (iii) written policies and procedures governing patient records that ensure confidentiality consistent with the Mental Hygiene Law, sections 33.13, 33.14 and 33.16, 45 CFR parts 160 and 164 and which provide for appropriate retention of such records pursuant to this Part; and - (iv) written policies that ensure the protection of patients' rights.
-At a minimum these policies shall establish and describe a patient grievance procedure.
-The provider shall post a statement of patients' rights in a conspicuous location easily accessible to the public.
-The statement shall be provided in the individual's preferred language, and be accessible to the blind and visually impaired. - (4) The governing body shall establish written staff development and training policies which address orientation and ongoing staff development and training which shall include, but not be limited to, behavioral management interventions, techniques and alternative methods of safely handling crisis situations and safety and security procedures.
-In addition, in those hospitals serving children, staff training shall include the principles of child development and developmentally-appropriate interventions, family engagement, [behavioral management interventions, techniques, and alternative methods of safely handling crisis situations, techniques of group and child management,] the laws and regulations governing child abuse reporting and the protection of children from child abuse and maltreatment.
-Such training in those hospitals serving children shall include preemployment orientation and continuing education.
+[Personnel policies and procedures shall provide for verification of employment history, personal references, work record and qualifications.
+Such policies shall also provide for securing a signed sworn statement whether, to the best of his/her knowledge, the applicant has ever been convicted of a crime in this State or any other jurisdiction and shall include provisions implementing criminal history record checks in accordance with Part 550 of this Title.]Such policies shall include but not be limited to: